 This institution is an equal opportunity provider.

-Your benefits provide you and your child with nutrition education, delicious and nutritious food choices and connections to helpful services in addition to your regular monthly checks,fruit and vegetable checks, and Farmer's Market checks.
+Your benefits provide you and your child with nutrition education, delicious and nutritious food choices and connections to helpful services.
 As long as you're in the WIC Program, we'll meet with you to celebrate the steps in your child's growth and learning, and preparing your family for what's next.

 Low-income women who are pregnant, moms, dads, grandparents, foster parents or guardians with infants, or children up to age five who are at nutrition risk.